microsoft/app-innovation-workshop/Walkthrough Guide/04 Data Storage/README.md

 #### 1.2.1 Scalability and Consistency

 As we can see from the ***Overview*** section, Azure Cosmos DB is all about scalability and availability.
-We get greeted by a map that shows us, which regions our data gets synchronized to and we can easily add and remove regions by selecting or deselecting them on the map or the ***Replicate data globally section*** in the side menu.
+We get greeted by a map that shows us which regions our data gets synchronized to, and we can easily add and remove regions by selecting or deselecting them on the map or the ***Replicate data globally section*** in the side menu.

-With scaling databases to multiple instances, *Consistency* immediately come to our minds.
+With scaling databases to multiple instances, *Consistency* immediately comes to our minds.
 By default, Cosmos DB uses *Session consistency* but we can choose from five different [Consistency levels](https://docs.microsoft.com/en-us/azure/cosmos-db/consistency-levels) in the ***Default Consistency*** menu, if we feel the need to change that.

 > **Hint:** Even when selecting multiple regions for Azure Cosmos DB, the connection string will always stay the same.
 That's a very nice feature, which allows your backend to not care about the location of your database at all.
-Cosmos DB has its own traffic manager that will route your query to the fastest location autimatically.
+Cosmos DB has its own traffic manager that will route your query to the fastest location automatically.

 #### 1.2.2 Security Keys

 Like every other database, Azure Cosmos DB offers security through access control using Keys.
-Head over to the ***Keys*** section of the data base to check your keys for different access levels (read-write and read-only) and connection strings.
-We will need these information later, when we connect the Cosmos DB to the Web API.
+Head over to the ***Keys*** section of the database to check your keys for different access levels (read-write and read-only) and connection strings.
+We will need this information later, when we connect the Cosmos DB to the Web API.

 #### 1.2.3 Data Explorer

-One nice feature of Azure Cosmos DB is the ***Data Explorer*** that can be found in the side menu and offers a live view on the data that sits inside the database.
+One nice feature of Azure Cosmos DB is the ***Data Explorer*** that can be found in the side menu, and offers a live view of the data that sits inside the database.
 We can also edit and query the documents here.

 At the moment our database is empty, but we will come back later to take a look at what's going on here.